What is Nuclear Medicine

 - Gallbladder disease

-- Lung problems
+- Lung conditions

-- Kidney disease, including infections, scars or blockages
+- Kidney disease, including blockages or scars

 - Cancer